raoulbia/ipython/README.md

 ## Jupyter Notebooks

-This repository contains various notebooks produced as I learn about new methods and techniques.
-Where applicable I implement small toy examples I find in papers with the goal of reproducing the published results.
+This repository contains various jupyter notebooks in which I test and apply various data analysis and machine learning methods and techniques for educational purposes.